vertexproject/synapse/docs/synapse/glossary.rst

 Package
 -------

-A package is a set of commands and library code used to implement a Storm :ref:`gloss-service`.
-When a new Storm service is loaded into a Cortex, the Cortex verifes that the service is legitimate and then requests the service's packages in order to load any extended Storm commands associated with the service and any library code used to implement the service.
+A package is a set of commands and library code used to implement a :ref:`gloss-storm-svc`.
+When a new Storm service is loaded into a Cortex, the Cortex verifies that the service is legitimate and then requests the service's packages in order to load any extended Storm commands associated with the service and any library code used to implement the service.